marknash666/FiscoBcos-ExerciseOne/report.md

 ```
 The code in line 920 and 921 call the *dir\_must\_not\_exists* function to checked that there is no such a file directory as nodes (the default value of *output_dir* is "nodes") and creat the directory, else it'll throw an exception.

-### 2. Binary File Process
+### 2. Binary File Processsing
 The code from line 929 to 959 checks whether we are using docker mode (if we use macos, we have to either use docker mode or use -e option to specific the path of fisco-bcos binary) .
 After that, it would download the the corresponding version of binary files or check the existing files to ensure the match of version.

-### 3. Generate Cert Configuration
+### 3. Generate Certification Configuration
-From line 960 to 965 , the bash uses *generate\_cert_conf* function to generate a cert config file or copy the designated file to the current directory.
+In line 960 to 965, the bash uses *generate\_cert_conf* function to generate a certification config file or copy the designated file to the current directory.

 ### 4. CA key
-Then, the code from line 976 to 991 would check whether we have an existing CA file.
+The code from line 976 to 991 would check whether we have an existing CA file.
 If not, the code would call the *gen_chain_cert* and *gen_agency_cert* function to generate ca.key.

 ### 5. GuoMi Chain(optional) CA key
-Then, the code from line 993 to 1004 would check whether we choosed to build a blockchain of GuoMi version.
-If yes, the code would call the *check_and_install_tassl* to first create a TASSL environment, and use *generate_cert_conf_gm* function to generate gmcert.cnf configuration file.
-The following process is similar to the described process aboved, and the functions are replced by the GuoMi version.
+The bash provides with a guomi_mode option that would enable the building of a blockchain of GuoMi version.
+If the option is set to true, the bash would call the *check_and_install_tassl* to first create a TASSL environment, and use *generate_cert_conf_gm* function to generate gmcert.cnf configuration file.
+The following process is similar to the described process in 4, while the functions are replced by the GuoMi version, for instance, *gen_chain_cert* is replaced by *gen_chain_cert_gm*.

 ### 5. Generating Key
-The code from line 1008 to 1117 would check whether we choosed to build a blockchain of GuoMi version.
-If yes, the code would call the *check_and_install_tassl* to first create a TASSL environment, and use *generate_cert_conf_gm* function to generate gmcert.cnf configuration file.
-The following process is similar to the described process aboved, and the functions are replced by the GuoMi version.
+The code from line 1008 to 1029 would set up the paramters that is related to the node generating and check the existence of the directory.
+Line 1031 to